Joel-Singh/tic-tac-toe-rl-implementation/README.md

 export type Policy = ReturnType<typeof Policy>
 ```

 Here is how I create all possible policies.
 Recursively as a tree.
+Reino represents the rl player.
 ```typescript
 // assume Reino always goes second and is x export function createAllPossiblePolicies() {